Anatomy

 - signs of degeneration

-- measurement of gap in chronic cases / information for reconstruction
+- measurement of gap in chronic cases / preoperative planning for reconstruction

 Operative v Non-operative Management